 Even if you are okay with those drawbacks, the price per GB of storage is a lot higher than that for other services.

 Is SpiderOak ONE right for you?

-As someone looking for secure cloud storage, I can’t recommend this product to you.
+As someone looking for private, secure cloud storage, I can’t recommend this product to you.
 While there are definitely things I like about it, I think you can get better usability and better value with some of the other services I’ve reviewed.

 Instead of trying to fit your workflow into and around the limitations of SpiderOak One, we recommend you see our roundup guide of the best cloud storage options instead.
 Or check out some of our other cloud storage reviews below:

 - Tresorit Review

 - pCloud Review